Performance review tips for managers to ace the next employee appraisal

 Our check-in questions also allow you to gather a wide range of qualitative and quantitative data from your employees, and the algorithm can even suggest new questions based on the information you gather, and the questions used by similar businesses.

 All this adds up to richer, more detailed performance-focussed outputs.

 Ask the right questions

-This was actually the topic of one of our recent pieces.
+This was actually the topic of one of our recent articles.
 When it comes to how to conduct appraisals, asking questions that approach performance from different angles is the way forward.
-It’s important to consider aspects such as engagement and wellbeing, as well as productivity and personal development.
+It's important to consider aspects such as engagement and wellbeing, as well as productivity and personal development.

 It's also important to pay attention to phrasing.
 Avoid asking leading questions in general.
 When giving negative feedback, try to be constructive and don't go straight to assigning blame.

 When we say give constructive feedback, we mean you should give it in a fair, non-insulting way that gives the employee an idea of the steps they should take to improve.
 What we don't mean is sandwiching actual criticism between flowery compliments.
 The "sandwich" method of criticism is less than ideal, because employees may easily ignore the negatives in favour of the positives.

 But it can also go the other way, when employees learn to anticipate incoming criticism whenever you start to give them a compliment.
 This means whenever you try to boost morale by complimenting someone's performance, you could end up achieving the opposite of what you intended.